 NME POLL WINNER'S CONCERT 1964, Empire Pool, Wembley, 26th April 1964

-Left, the facade of The Empire Pool, c.
+Upper left, the facade of The Empire Pool, c.
 1960.
-Centre, the Olympics of 1948 (the hall had a purpose-built retractable floor to reveal or cover the pool at the touch of a button) Right, programme for the NME Concert 1964.
+Upper right, the Olympics of 1948 (the hall had a purpose-built retractable floor to reveal or cover the pool at the touch of a button).
+Immediately above, programme for the NME Concert 1964.

 For the Pollwinner's Concert of '64, Vox as usual outdid themselves, providing a huge array of equipment for participating bands - AC30s, guitar and bass cabinets, and what appears to be three AC80/100 heads on a shelf/trolley in the middle of the stage, probably driving pairs of Foundation Bass cabs.
 In the clips below we see a variety of guitarists and bassists plugging in - in the first, for instance, Manfred Mann's bassist, Dave Richmond.
 Bill Wyman and Paul McCartney of course had their own set-ups.